ttskch/hubot-twitter-egosearch/README.md

 hubot> [53595] some search word @room

 # Also can use advanced search query
-human> hubot egosearch add "hubot-twitter-egosearch" -from:qckanemoto hubot> [29107] Now searching for "hubot-twitter-egosearch" -from:qckanemoto
+human> hubot egosearch add "hubot-twitter-egosearch" -from:ttskch hubot> [29107] Now searching for "hubot-twitter-egosearch" -from:ttskch
 ```